Kobzol/surveys/surveys/2024-annual-survey/questions.md

 - Over 10,000

 > **justification**
 >
 > This question is not that interesting on its own, but it can be used as a sort of cohort for understanding how answers
 > change depending on the size of the development effort at a company.
 >
 > Previously this question used "employees" instead of "developers".
 It is more appropriate for us to ask about the amount
 > of developers at a company vs. the amount of people employed in total.

-### Is your organisation planning on hiring Rust developers in the next year?
+### Is your company planning on hiring Rust developers in the next year?

 Type: select one (optional)